thebird/Swipe/README.md

 - **continuous** Boolean *(default:true)* - create an infinite feel with no endpoints

+- **blockInsteadOfResist** Boolean *(default:false)* - blocks swiping to the right on the first slide and swiping to the left on the last slide, continuous option must be set to false.

 - **disableScroll** Boolean *(default:false)* - stop any touches on this container from scrolling the page

 - **stopPropagation** Boolean *(default:false)* - stop event propagation